Little-Ducky/Qml-Qt-Frameless-Window-Chrome/README.md

-# Qt-Frameless-Window-Chrome
+#Qml-Qt-Frameless-Window-Chrome

 Custom Frameless Window component for Qt Quick (QML).
 Provides full control over the title bar, window resizing, system menu, and native window behavior.

-Windows and Mac implementations are included, while Linux currently rely on native system window decorations.

 ---

 ## Overview

-This project provides a native-like window experience for Qt Quick applications with a fully custom window chrome implementation on Windows, MacOS.
+This project provides a native-like window experience for Qt Quick applications with a fully custom window chrome implementation on Windows, MacOS and Linux.

 It is designed as a modular and extensible solution for building custom title bars and frameless windows.